proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

 ## Exercise 4: Deploy code to an Azure Web App<a name="ex4"></a>

 In the ARM Template that was originally deployed, a web app was created as a development environment to hold a deployed .NET application.
-We will use this web app as a deployment target from VSTS.
+We will use this web app as a deployment target from ADO.
 First, we need to prepare this web app for our application code.

 1. Visit the Azure Web App by browsing to the [Azure Portal](http://portal.azure.com), opening the `Corso-MS-Cloud` Resource Group, and select the Azure Web App resource that begins with `dotnetapp` before the random string.